charlie0129/aniclock/digits/README.txt

-All the digits except the colon are taken from gelbooru.com
+All the images except the colon are taken from gelbooru.com, konachan.com, and lolibooru.moe.